hp4k1h5/agora/README.md

 Typing `=` brings up the watchlist display.
 Use arrow keys `up` and `down` to navigate the table.
 Use `tab` or `esc` to return to repl.
-![watchlist display for iexcli](img/watchlist.png) Key values `open high low close` are only available during market hours.
+![watchlist display for iexcli](img/watchlist.png) Key values `open high low close` are only available to iex premium data subscribers and during non-market hours to other api consumers.
 **examples**
 ```bash
 =